Up to 60% off sofas & mattresses — limited‑time deals.

 • RV sleepers who rotate between back and side

-• Couples who value a calmer surface
+• Couples who want a calmer surface

-• People who want a medium-firm memory-foam feel
+• Anyone who likes a memory-foam feel

 Where it falls short:

-• Those who want a quick, bouncy surface response
+• People who want quick, springy response

-• Hot sleepers who need stronger active cooling
+• Hot sleepers who need stronger cooling

 Pros & Cons